 About the Program

-One half-day each week students provide care to a panel of patients under the supervision of multi-professional attending providers.
-Instead of simply shadowing other providers, students offer a greater breadth of services to their patients including health coaching and medication counseling.
-Students arrange for needed laboratory and imaging studies, contact consultants and access community resources when necessary.
-Some clinic days are used for home visits, group visits and patient education sessions.
+Instead of simply shadowing a medical professional, you’ll actively contribute to ongoing patient care, including health coaching and medication reconciliation.
+You’ll arrange for needed laboratory and imaging studies, contact consultants, and access community resources when necessary.
+On some clinic days, your team will conduct home visits, group visits, and patient education sessions.

 Throughout it all, you’ll learn how to work in an interprofessional team setting, collaborating with the members of your team to provide the best medical care possible to the patients you serve.

 Roughly 2-3 afternoons a semester, you’ll attend a classroom seminar led by Vanderbilt faculty to debrief on your clinical experiences and hear from outside speakers on topics like social and behavioral determinants of health, systems of care, and community health.
 You’ll learn how to measure patient outcomes, apply quality indicators and devise both rapid cycle and long-term improvement projects.

 You’ll also get the chance to train in simulations at Vanderbilt’s Center for Experiential Learning and Assessment (CELA), treating specially simulated situations created by your faculty advisors.